devplayer0/kryonet/README.md

 ## Creating a Server and Client
-Getting started is very similar to KryoNet, expect the client has a type parameter and is usually creating with a static factory method.
+Getting started is very similar to KryoNet, except the client has a type parameter and is usually creating with a static factory method.
 ```java
 	Server server = new Server(); // Just like kryonet